ritiek/rafy-rs/README.md

 ## Thanks

-The basic method of extracting streams was adapted from [rust-youtube-downloader](https://github.com/smoqadam/rust-youtube-downloader) by [smoqadam](https://github.com/smoqadam) and was further extended to suit the library accordingly.
+The basic method of extracting streams was stolen from [rust-youtube-downloader](https://github.com/smoqadam/rust-youtube-downloader) by [smoqadam](https://github.com/smoqadam).

 ## License